 A mutation that may increase a patient's risk for a secondary tumor doesn't warrant altering treatment independently.
 Providers would need to know that the mutation is responsible and how likely it is that it would cause a secondary tumor.

 "If this mutation increased risk by a few percentage points, that may not be worth a potentially less effective treatment for a patient's initial cancer," says Dr. Green.
-"However, if it's a 75 percent increase in risk, then that may be worth it."
+"However, if it's a 75% increase in risk, then that may be worth it."

 Exploring pathways for treating high-grade gliomas